CGlinka95/sass-css-lib/src/README.md

+# Sprout

-# sass-css-lib Notes & Explanations
+## sass-css-lib Notes & Explanations

-## My first css library to practice sass and other node packages, such as gulp
+### My first css library to practice sass and other node packages, such as gulp

 - Sass compiled using gulp and js functionality in gulpfile.js: